valerytschopp/owncloud-ldap-schema/README.md

     olcObjectClasses: {0}( 1.3.6.1.4.1.39430.1.2.1 NAME 'ownCloud' DESC 'ownCloud LDAP Schema' AUXILIARY MAY ( ownCloudQuota ) )

-If you LDAP server does not use OLC (cn=config), then add the schema `owncloud.schema` in the schema directory.
+If you LDAP server does not use OLC (cn=config), then add the schema `owncloud.schema` in the schema directory, and update your configuration accordingly.

 ## Example